mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/05-Handling-Exceptions-and-Bad-Input.md

     end

 While this approach doesn't change the provided data, data corruption can still happen.
-Here is another example of how altering the seed data will be reflected when we access the data through the Table instance:
+Here is another example of how altering @data will be reflected when we access the Table instance:

-    >> my_table = Table.new(@simple_data, :headers => true)
+    >> table = Table.new(@data)
-    >> @simple_data[2][2] = "king of the world"
+    >> @data[2][2] = "king of the world"
-    >> my_table[2, 2]
+    >> table[2, 2]
     => "king of the world"

-Let's say that to prevent accidental data corruption we want to somehow duplicate the seed data when we initialize the table.
+Let's say that to prevent accidental data corruption we want to somehow duplicate the provided data when we initialize the table.
 We might try to use Object#dup to accomplish this.

     class Table